TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Note that message buffer might overflow during resynchro, causing a disconnection
+- random shutdowns might be to lag spikes as well
+- well, just increase message buffer sizes?

+-balance
+	- m4 damage: 33
+	- ak damage: 38

+- re-freeze when match starts and someone respawns at warmup

+- increase prices of uwota and triad? theyre soo op
+- mark backpack as already owned if we already own a backpack of the opposing faction

+- fix shot cooldown progress visible behind walls

 - do something about going through walls with bilmer and elon hrl

 - check if export/import of rulesets works correctly